norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 Experiments report metrics - how many test cases remain in this experiment, how the experiment scores are trending, and if the hypothesis under test is a statistical improvement.
 Playgrounds generate updates like "I am still working on X" and "Y seems a little better now."

 Individual experimentation failures eventually lead to product success; each systematic failure furthers the process of elimination, closing distance to either finding success or proving exhaustively that the hypothesis is false.
-Playground failures, on the other hand, are actual failures, as each random trial is effectively isolated.
+Playground failures are actual failures, as each random trial is effectively isolated and no reportable progress .

 ### Remember Product Ownership?